Build-Squad/flow-code-coverage/README.md

 ![Code Coverage Reset](./code-coverage-reset.png)

-All of the keys have disappeared, except for the `A.f8d6e0586b0a20c7.FlowServiceAccount`, which is a system contract that runs frequently some operations.
+All of the keys have disappeared, except for `A.f8d6e0586b0a20c7.FlowServiceAccount`, which is a system contract that is essential to the operations of Flow.